- Overview

 The Common Foreign and Security Policy (CFSP) allows the EU to act in a unified way on foreign policy and security issues and increases political co-operation between EU Member States.
 The CFSP allows the EU to adopt external responses to international security or defence situations including:

-- Peacekeeping, crisis management and reconstruction efforts in troubled regions across the world through the Common Security and Defence Policy (CSDP).
+• Peacekeeping, crisis management and conflict prevention in regions across the world through the Common Security and Defence Policy (CSDP).

-We work with other Irish government departments (particularly the Department of Defence) to manage Ireland’s involvement in CSDP activities.
-This includes the deployment of Irish troops to EU-led missions in Mali, Bosnia & Herzegovina, and the Navy to the Mediterranean as part of Operation Sophia, in addition to EU-led civilian missions in Libya, Mali, Niger, Somalia, Kosovo, Georgia, Ukraine and the Palestinian Territories.
+We work with other Irish government departments, particularly the Department of Defence, to manage Ireland’s involvement in CSDP activities.
+In recent years, this has included the deployment of Irish Defence Forces personnel to EU-led missions and operations overseas in Mali, Bosnia & Herzegovina in addition to EU-led civilian missions in Libya, Mali, Niger, Somalia, Kosovo, Georgia, Ukraine, Iraq, the Central African Republic and the Palestinian Territories.

 Benefits of CFSP